AWS Secrets Manager Extension

 1. In AWS Secrets Manager, configure sensitive properties like your database username, password, URL, and Liquibase Pro license key as secrets.

-2. In your liquibase.properties file or other valid configuration location, specify the path to each secret in your vault.
+3. In your liquibase.properties file or other valid configuration location, specify each of those names as the values of Liquibase parameters, such as url.
 Use the syntax VAULT,SECRET,KEY.
 You can also enable support for AWS Systems Manager with VAULT,PARAMETER.

 The following example shows a liquibase.properties file configured to store secrets in a vault: